Avola History, Family Crest & Coats of Arms

 - Giovanni Avola, aged 28, who landed in America from Modica, Italy, in 1911

-- Benedetto Avola, aged 39, who emigrated to America from Modica, Italy, in 1911
+- Benedetto Avola, aged 39, who immigrated to America from Modica, Italy, in 1911

-- Giuseppe Avola, aged 28, who emigrated to the United States from Cattolica, Sicily, in 1913
+- Giuseppe Avola, aged 28, who immigrated to the United States from Cattolica, Sicily, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)